wirelineio/wireline-core/docs/design/party.md

 creator and all currently known transitively authorized nodes.
 It then provides its current party feed set to the new node which then proceeds to fetch party feeds.
 * The new node verifies the information provided by the greeter node using the party key, which it knew in advance.
-* Note there is a problem in that the greeter node can decide to not provide the correct party feed set (censor one or more feeds).
+* Note there is a problem in that the greeter node can decide to not provide the correct party feed set (censor one or more feeds), or not provide the latest content is knows for one or more feeds.
-This could probably be solved by publishing the party feed set under consensus on a blockchain every so often.
+This could probably be solved by publishing the party feed set and current feed sequence numbers under consensus on a blockchain every so often.
 * In the case of write access being provided to the new node, the greeter node publishes a feed admission message for the new node on its feed.
 * New participants may have read-only or read-write access to the party.
 * Finer grained access control is not possible under the party itself, but can be implemented by convention within applications.